 Name Age Director Since Current Position(s) with the Company

-Mark E. Schwarz 52 2001 Director and Executive Chairman
+Mark E. Schwarz 54 2001 Director and Executive Chairman

-Scott T. Berlin 43 2001 Director
+Scott T. Berlin 45 2001 Director

-James H. Graves 64 1995 Director
+James H. Graves 66 1995 Director

-Jim W. Henderson 66 2009 Director
+Jim W. Henderson 68 2009 Director

 Mark E. Schwarz was elected Executive Chairman of the Company in August, 2006.
 He served as Chief Executive Officer of the Company from January, 2003 until August, 2006, and as President from November, 2003 through March, 2006.
-Since 1993, Mr. Schwarz has, through Newcastle Capital Management, L.P. and Newcastle Capital Group, L.L.C., controlled the general partner of Newcastle Partners, L.P., a private investment firm.
-Mr. Schwarz presently serves as Chairman of the boards of directors of Pizza Inn, Inc., an operator and franchisor of pizza restaurants; and Wilhelmina International, Inc., a model management and talent representation company.
+Since 1993, Mr. Schwarz has indirectly controlled Newcastle Partners, L.P., a private investment firm.
+Mr. Schwarz presently serves as Chairman of the boards of directors of Rave Restaurant Group, Inc., an operator and franchisor of pizza restaurants; and Wilhelmina International, Inc., a model management and talent representation company.
 Mr. Schwarz is also presently a director of SL Industries, Inc., a developer of power systems used in a variety of aerospace, computer, datacom, industrial, medical, telecom, transportation and utility equipment applications.
-Within the past five years, Mr. Schwarz has served as a director of Bell Industries, Inc., a company primarily engaged in providing computer systems integration services; MedQuist, Inc., a provider of clinical documentation workflow solutions in support of electronic health records; and Nashua Corporation, a manufacturer of specialty papers, labels and printing supplies.
+Within the past five years, Mr. Schwarz has served as a director of Bell Industries, Inc., a provider of clinical documentation workflow solutions in support of electronic health records.
 He also serves as a director of various privately held companies.
 The Board believes that Mr. Schwarz should serve as a director of the Company due to his extensive business and investment expertise, broad director experience and significant direct and indirect shareholdings in the Company.
 (See, Principal Shareholders and Stock Ownership of Management.)